 In this study, we investigated the role of aerosol size distribution in calculation of aerosol optical depth from aerosol mass concentrations in simulation model.
-The assumptions on aerosol size distribution in the model should be in agreement with
+The assumptions on aerosol size distribution in the model should be in agreement with the assumptions made by the algorithms that retrieve AOD from remote sensing instruments.
+This is especially essential when remote sensing products such as AOD are assimilated in the model in order improve aerosol mass concentrations.

-Aerosol extinction sensitivity tests based on an offline Mie code have been performed to test the relation between the aerosol size distribution and the extinction coefficients for different aerosol species (e.g., organic and inorganic, black carbon, mineral dust, and sea salt aerosols), and for incident wavelengths.
+15 Aerosol extinction sensitivity tests based on an offline Mie code have been performed to test the relation between the aerosol size distribution and the extinction coefficients for different aerosol species (e.g., organic and inorganic, black carbon, mineral dust, and sea salt aerosols), and for incident wavelengths.
 The results illustrated the high dependence of extinction coefficients on aerosol radius.
 However, the results also show that the Ångström exponents that is computed based on AOD at two different wavelengths is a suitable quantitative indicator of aerosol size.
-The Ångström exponents could therefore be used to improve the assumpations on aerosol size made in the simulation model.
+The Ångström exponents could therefore be used to improve the assumptions on aerosol size made in the simulation model.

-To bring the retrieval and model AOD calculation in better agreement with each other using Ångström exponent, a hybrid assimilation methodology is proposed.
-Different from a standard AOD assimilation that directly assimilates AOD observations and ignores the potential mismatch of the particle radius distribution, the hybrid approach first estimates optimal aerosol size parameters by assimilating Ångström exponent observations, before performing the AOD analysis.
+To bring the retrieval and model AOD calculation in better agreement with each other using Ångström expoment, a hybrid assimilation methodology is proposed.
+Different from a standard AOD assimilation that directly assimilates AOD observations

+- 5 and ignores the potential mismatch of the particle radius distribution, the hybrid approach first estimates optimal aerosol size parameters by assimilating Ångström exponent observations, before performing the AOD analysis.
 In both the AOD and hybrid assimilation, the relative change in AOD obtained from the assimilation is used to scale aerosol mass concentrations.
-The proposed hybrid assimilation has been evaluated by assimilating MODIS Deep Blue AOD in a regional CTM over Europe during a 4-day assimilation window, in the hybrid assimilation preceded by an assimilation of corresponding Ångström exponents.

-For the Ångström analysis that is part of the hybrid approach, validation with Ångström exponents retrieved from remote sensing observations from ground based stations from the AERONET network showed strong improvement in simulated Ångström exponents.
+The proposed hybrid assimilation has been evaluated by assimilating MODIS Deep Blue AOD in a regional CTM over Europe during a 4-day assimilation window, in the hybrid assimilation preceded by an assimilation of corresponding Ångström exponents. - 10 For the Ångström analysis that is part of the hybrid approach, validation with Ångström exponents retrieved from remote sensing observations from ground based stations from the AERONET network showed strong improvement in simulated Ångström exponents.
 Since not spatial and temporal variation in aerosol radii was allowed in the experiments, fin scale spatial and temporal variations could not be resolved yet.
-However, the first order estimate of suitable aerosol radii is shown to be a useful improvement already, and helps to avoid that fine scale inconsistencies in retrieved Ångström exponents have a too strong impact on results.
+However, the first order estimate of suitable aerosol radii is shown to be a useful improvement already, and helps to avoid that fine scale inconsistencies in retrieved Ångström expoments have a too - 15 strong impact on results.
 It is advised that data selection procedures are applied on Ångström exponent observations before these are used in an assimilation.